Renewable Energy Futures

 Energy [R]evolution: A Sustainable World Energy Outlook, Greenpeace International and European Renewable Energy Council (Amsterdam and Brussels, 2010).
 This is the latest edition of a series of [r]evolution reports by Greenpeace dating back to 2007.
 The current reports suggests that by 2050, renewable energy could supply 95% of global electricity.
 Individual regional and national reports and jobs reports are all available as well.

 [Set for 2020] Photovoltaic Electricity: A Mainstream Power Source in Europe by 2020, European Photovoltaic Industry Association and A.T.
 Kearney (Brussels, 2009).
-This for-purchase report goes beyond scenarios to include interviews with industry experts.
-The report says a 12% market share for solar PV in Europe is acheievable by 2020.
-There is a free executive summary.
+This report goes beyond scenarios to include interviews with industry experts.
+The report says a 12% market share for solar PV in Europe is achievable by 2020.

 Energy Technology Perspectives 2008, International Energy Agency (Paris, 2008), 643 pp. A detailed and wide-ranging set of global energy scenarios to 2050 covering all technologies.
 This report is the product of a huge undertaking and provides an authoritative reference.
 This is the second edition, following the first 2006 edition.
 Shows renewable electricity attaining a 46% share of global electricity production by 2050 under the "Blue Map" scenario.